dustinpfister/blog_posts/_posts/express-session.md

 There are at least some basic options that should always be used in most projects regardless of how simple they might be.
 In addition there are many other options of interest that should be set in different ways depending on the nature of the project.

+### name

+This property is used to set the name of the cookie that will be sent in the response, and also read from in requests.
+This property can be omitted, and result in a default value of "connect.sid" Even Though it is not required, it is good practice to always give a short, concise name that is relevant to the project.
+Also I set a name per demo to help resolve an issue where the same cookie ends up being used for many different demos.
+So it is a good idea to always set unique names to eliminate cookie name collisions.

 ## Using the FileStore for storage of session data